A Framework For Automated Dissection Along Tissue Boundary: Methodology

 \subsection{3D Scene Reconstruction}

 A significant component of our methodology is the 3D reconstruction of the surgical scene.
-Prior to the reconstruction, we captured multiple images including a $9\times6$ chessboard in different positions and orientations.
-The cameras were calibrated with selected low reprojection error images according to the traditional approach of the Zhang algorithm~\cite{zhang2000flexible} from the MATLAB Stereo Camera Calibration Toolbox and OpenCV~\cite{opencv_library}.
-Then with the intrinsic and extrinsic camera parameters, we applied the modified Semi-global Matching algorithm (SGM)~\cite{sgm} from the OpenCV library on smoothed stereo endoscopic images, passed through a bilateral filter.
-This produced a stereo disparity map, optimized using hyperparameters shown in Table\ref{tab:stereoparams}.
+Before the reconstruction, we captured multiple images, including a $9\times6$ chessboard in different positions and orientations.
+The cameras were calibrated with selected low reprojection error images according to the traditional approach in~\cite{zhang2000flexible} from the MATLAB Stereo Camera Calibration Toolbox and OpenCV~\cite{opencv_library}.
+Subsequently, using the intrinsic and extrinsic camera parameters, we applied the modified Semi-global Matching algorithm (SGM)~\cite{sgm} to produce stereo disparity maps from the stereo endoscopic images.
+The images are passed through a bilateral filter before applying SGM to reduce the noise but maintain the edges as much as possible.
 The disparity map is then converted to point clouds using the baseline and the focal length of the stereo cameras.
-The resulting point clouds not only allowed for the precise extraction of 3D tissue boundary coordinates but also provided real-time tracking of instrument position and orientation.
+We average each 3D tissue boundary and instrument position point within a fixed-size ($10\times10$) window, thereby identifying points representing infinite distances and eliminating them from the disparity map as outliers.